Tamiko Thiel:

 The Design of the Connection Machine

-This text was printed as the lead article in DesignIssues, (Vol. 10, No. 1, Spring 1994,) an academic journal that examines design history, theory, and criticism, published by The MIT Press, Cambridge, MA.
+The original text for this article was printed as the lead article in DesignIssues, (Vol. 10, No. 1, Spring 1994,) an academic journal that examines design history, theory, and criticism, published by The MIT Press, Cambridge, MA.
 In 2010 it was reprinted in "The Designed World: Images, Objects, Environments," Ed.: Richard Buchanan, Dennis Doordan and Victor Margolin, Berg Publishers, New York, pp. 155-166.

 Introduction